SathyaBhat/sathyasays.com/content/posts/2019-03-12-setting-up-a-secure-docker-image-scanning-solution-with-anchore-and-drone-ci.md

 ### Setting up Anchore Engine

-Follow the instructions on Anchore&#8217;s <a href="https://anchore.freshdesk.com/support/solutions/articles/36000020729-install-with-docker-compose" target="_blank" rel="noopener noreferrer">website to install and run Anchore</a>.
+Follow the instructions on Anchore's <a href="https://anchore.freshdesk.com/support/solutions/articles/36000020729-install-with-docker-compose" target="_blank" rel="noopener noreferrer">website to install and run Anchore</a>.
 Once Anchore is up and running, we can use anchore-cli&nbsp;to interact with the image.
 Specifically, to scan the image, we need to:

   * Submit the image to Anchore Engine for analysis
   * Wait till the Analysis Engine is complete